Ekediee/Ekediee/README.md

 The following are my data analytics projects, which showcases my skillset and briefly describes the technology used in each case.

+### Consoto Sales' Analysis

+**Description:** In this project, I analysed the sales, profits and refund records of Microsoft's Consoto Dataset, comprising of transaction records from branches of the organization across three continents (Asia, Europe, and Nort America), with a total of 306 stores covering 4 channels (Online, store, catalog, and reseller) with three years of data (2014 to 2016), making a total of 2.28 million transactions.

+I developed a dynamic dashboard using `Streamlit` and `Plotly`, to help business managers monitor transactions on the fly, [click here]() to view the dashboard.
+The analysis was aimed at providing insight to help top excutives make data driven business decisions for organizational growth.

+The TL;DR breakdown of the analysis can be accessed [here]()\
+**Technology Used:** `SQL`, `DuckDB`, `Python`, `Plotly`, and `Streamlit`

 ### Divvy Bike Share User Analysis

 **Repo:** [README.md](https://github.com/Ekediee/Divvy-Bike-Share-User-Analysis#readme)\
 **Code:** [index.Rmd](https://ekediee.github.io/Divvy-Bike-Share-User-Analysis/)\
 **Presentation:** [Slides.pptx](https://docs.google.com/presentation/d/1Ca6tiM3zHOok0BsCj6UXEulj-x2g2BiGmJmq7UkFrAU/edit?usp=sharing) - access dynamic viz -> [Dashboard](https://www.novypro.com/project/bike-share-user-analysis-by-ekeoma-agu)\
 **Description:** This project is my analysis of the **Google Data Analytics Professional Certicate** capstone task.
-I will be analyzing the user pattern of the membership types of Cyclistic, a bike share company in Chicago.
+I analyzed the user pattern of the membership types of Cyclistic, a bike share company in Chicago.
 Cyclistic's bike-share program features more than 5,800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use them to commute to work each day.
 Click [here](https://github.com/Ekediee/Divvy-Bike-Share-User-Analysis#readme) to read full analysis steps.\
 **Technology:** `R Programming language`, `tidyverse`, `skimr`, `nania`, `ggplot2` and `PowerBI`

 ### Google Scholar Profile Scraper